-LIT 157: Caribbean Literature and Cultures [4]
+LIT 157: Caribbean Literatures and Cultures [4]

-Explores the cultures and literatures of the Hispanic Caribbean, including those of Cuba, Puerto Rico and the Dominican Republic.
-The course also entails an exploration of multiple cultural substrata (e.g. Spanish, African, Anglo-American, Native) as well as their current presence in the Caribbean islands.
-Course and readings will be conducted in Spanish.
+Explores the cultures and literatures of the Hispanic Caribbean, including those of Cuba, Puerto Rico, and the Dominican Republic.
+We also explore multiple cultural substrata (e.g. Spanish, African, Anglo-American, Native) as well as their current presence in the Caribbean islands.
+Course and readings are conducted in Spanish.